marbotte/referencia-geografica-Colombia/database_creation/step3_users_db_administration.md

-# Colombian geographic reference database: development database creation
+# Colombian geographic reference database: Administration and Users
 Marius Bottin

 Here we will describe some operations for the database administration.
 In particular, we will create users for the database use.
 In our case the connection will be possible from the Humboldt Institute network.
-The PostgreSQL cluster has been set up for accepting these connections, and we will not give details about the setup process.
+The PostgreSQL cluster has been set up for accepting these connections, and we will not give details about the setup process (there are a lot of resources out there about postgres cluster connection setup)

 ``` r
 require(RPostgres)